 Code Type Description Reason

-E0190 HCPCS Positioning cushion/pillow/wedge, any shape or size, includes all components and accessories MedCline Positioning Device classified experimental/investigational; all other pillow/cushion categories excluded as non-DME
+E0190 HCPCS Positioning cushion/pillow/wedge, any shape or size, includes all components and accessories Non-covered for most indications; MedCline Positioning Device classified experimental and unproven for GERD and all other indications

 Get the Full Picture